facebookresearch/demucs/README.md

     but quality can be slightly worse.
 - `SIG`: where `SIG` is a single model from the [model zoo](docs/training.md#model-zoo).

-The `--two-stems=vocals` option allows to separate vocals from the rest (e.g. karaoke mode).
+The `--two-stems=vocals` option allows separating vocals from the rest of the accompaniment (i.e., karaoke mode).
-`vocals` can be changed into any source in the selected model.
+`vocals` can be changed to any source in the selected model.
 This will mix the files after separating the mix fully, so this won't be faster or use less memory.

 The `--shifts=SHIFTS` performs multiple predictions with random shifts (a.k.a the *shift trick*) of the input and average them.
 This makes prediction `SHIFTS` times